|Nutritional Guidelines (per serving)|

 The resulting American-style cheesecake is known simply as Philadelphia after the popular store brand of cream cheese.
 In Poland, it's known as sernik Philadelphia or sernik nowojorski (New York-style cheesecake).

-This is my favorite American-style cheesecake recipe.
 Unlike some recipes, this recipe includes a sweetened sour cream topping.
 After the cheesecake is baked, it rests for 15 minutes while you increase the oven temperature to 400 F. The sour cream topping is then spread on top of the cheesecake and the cheesecake is baked for another 5 minutes.

 Here are more Polish Cheesecake Recipes you might like to try.